MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 2. They update the string with the user name and password of the SQL Managed Instance.
 3. After the string is configured, they replace the current connection string in the `web.config` file of its application.
 4. After updating the file and saving it, they restart IIS on `WEBVM` by running `iisreset /restart` in a command prompt window.
-5. After IIS is restarted, the app uses the database that's running on the SQL Managed Instance.
+5. After IIS is restarted, the application uses the database that's running on the SQL Managed Instance.
 6. At this point, they can shut down on-premises the SQLVM machine.
 The migration has been completed.

 **Need more help?**